javbotero/Outer-Coast/_includes/apply.md

 <strong> Applications will be accepted and reviewed on a rolling basis. </strong>

+Admissions decisions will be shared with students by Friday, March 22, 2019.

 Application includes:

 1. Electronic or paper application with attached: